brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 bump, since it makes use of stars contained in several magnitude bins (see also Ferraro et al. 1999, F99 hereafter)."*

+### Dolphin 2012:

+*"The central field shows measurable star formation until \~2 Gyr ago, while the outer field shows only about half the number of young (\<8 Gyr) stars.
+Sagittarius is also the only system for which significant chemical enrichment is measured.
+The inner field shows a metallicity of
+\[M/H\] = -1.1 ± 0.4 dex at ages older than 8 Gyr, which increased to
+\[M/H\] = 0.0 ± 0.2 for the youngest large population of stars (2--4 Gyr
+old).
+The history seen in the outer field is consistent, but the uncertainties are larger because of the smaller number of stars.
+No literature data currently exists using these WFPC2 images; however a few ground-based studies have been carried out (Layden & Sarajedini 1997;
+Marconi et al. 1998; Bellazzini, Ferraro & Buonanno 1999a).
+Marconi et al. (1998) and Bellazzini et al. (1999b) found very large metallicity dispersions, consistent with the significant metallicity evolution measured in this work.
+The star formation history is agreed to be extended, with a peak age agreed to fall between 8 and 11 Gyr; this compares favourably with the mean ages measured here (8.6 Gyr in the inner field and 9.8 Gyr in the outer field)."*

+NOTE: probably first proper estimation of the SFH of Sgr (not counting the qualitative studies of Layden and Sarajedini 2000.

 ### Bellazzini et al. 2003:

 We demonstrate that there is a clear statistical correlation between the